 If the EFC is greater than the Cost of Attendance, the student may be eligible for unsubsidized financial aid such as unsubsidized student loans and the federal Direct parent PLUS loan.

 Note: Merit scholarships are based on a student’s academic performance and can be awarded regardless of the EFC.
-However the Office of Financial Aid must take into consideration the amount of your merit scholarships when determining the amount of need-based financial aid for which you are eligible.
+However the Financial Aid Office must take into consideration the amount of your merit scholarships when determining the amount of need-based financial aid for which you are eligible.